 In August 2011, Roberts took a leave of absence from Good Morning America in order to undergo treatment for a rare blood disorder that she contracted as a complication of the chemotherapy she received for breast cancer in 2007.
 Roberts had a bone marrow transplant in September.
 On the day she announced on-air that she was sick with myelodysplastic syndrome, the website for Be the Match, a nonprofit organization that keeps a national bone marrow donation registry, experienced an 1,800 percent spike in donors.
-Roberts herself did not rely on the registry, but rather on her sister, Sally-Ann, who doctors deemed an excellent match.

 profile name: Robin Roberts profile occupation: